keycole/good-readme-generator/README.md

 ---

 ## Installation
--After cloning the repository, navigate to the folder containing index.js via the terminal and enter: ```npm i``` <br> -After installing the dependencies, initiate the README generator by entering the following in the command line: ```node index.js```
+-After cloning the repository, navigate to the folder containing index.js via the terminal and enter: ```npm i``` <br> -After installing the dependencies, initiate the README generator by entering the following into the command line: ```node index.js```

 ## Usage
 Use this application to generate a complete README file with little effort.